addania/coding/src/pages/TypeScript.md

 > I will only get error during `compilation` (during development), not during runtime (because browsers do not have built-in Typescript support).
 It does not change Javascript to work differently.
 But it adds extra sanity check!

->Important is also to notice that even though compilation threw and error, by default the file was `still` compiled and served (but we can setup a blocker for that later).
+>Important is also to notice that even though compilation threw an error, by default the file was `still` compiled and served (but we can setup a blocker for that later).

 > Javascript uses `dynamic types` which are resolved at runtime.
 Typescript uses `static types` which are set during development, allowing us to catch errors early (before they go to production).

 >`Type inference` means that Typescript tries to detect type of data.

-> If you initialize a `constant` with number 5, it will be of interred type 5 when you hover over the number1 in `.ts` file.
+> If you initialize a `constant` with number `5`, it will be of interred type 5 when you hover over the number1 in `.ts` file.
 It is because as for constants you cannot re-assign their value:
 ```
 const number1=5;
 // if you hover over number1 you will see: const number1: 5
 ```

-> If you initialize a `variable` with number 5, it will be of inferred type number (as for variables you can re-assign value):
+> If you initialize a `variable` with number 5, it will be of inferred type `number` (as for variables you can re-assign their value):
 ```
 let number2=5;
 let number2: number